How Actors Can Get an Agent Using Professional Showreels.

 Look for agents who:

-Agents can spot professionalism instantly — and a reel created through a cinematic showreel production shows you’re taking your career seriously.
+Agents can spot professionalism instantly — and a reel created through a professional acting showreel company shows you’re taking your career seriously.

 Step 3: Craft a Killer Cover Email